-During the fall of 2016, I was able to study in Spain for the semester.
+During the fall of 2016, I was able to study abroad in Spain for the semester.
 Where in Spain you ask?
 Well the title already gave that away; but, I’m guessing you haven’t heard much about this city.
 I always got asked why I chose La Coruña instead of Madrid or Barcelona.
-So, now is the perfect opportunity to share the top three reasons why I chose this beautiful city as my Spain study abroad destination.
+So, now is the perfect opportunity to share the top three reasons why I chose this beautiful city to study abroad in Spain.

 La Coruña, My Spain Study Abroad Destination